ThndrDev/StationeersVR/README.development.md

 ## Build the mod
 1. Open Visual Studio, and choose "Open a project or solution"
-2. Navigate to the the mod source folder, then `\StationeersVR\StationeersVRMod\StationeersVR.sln`.
+2. Navigate to the mod source folder, then `\StationeersVR\StationeersVRMod\StationeersVR.sln`.
 3. Make sure the release settings in the toolbar show: "Debug" and "Any CPU".
 4. Click Build -> Build Solution.
     * The mod will be built and installed to your Stationeers directory.
 Check for the presence of `BepInEx\plugins\StationeersVR.dll`